facebookresearch/vq2d_cvpr/INSTALL.md

         INPUT.VQ_DATA_SPLITS_ROOT data
     ```

-2. Evaluating the baseline for visual queries 2D localization on val set.
+2. Evaluating the our model for visual queries 2D localization on val set.

+    1. Download the model ckpt and configuration from [google drive](https://drive.google.com/drive/folders/1Q8lAZocw3k7niWX-gQtThevdgAlCplzA?usp=share_link).

-    1. Query all the validation videos in parallel.
+    2. Query all the validation videos in parallel.
 To do so, pleas edit `slurm_eval_500_array.sh` to specify the paths, then submit the job array to slurm.
+NB 1, `TRAIN_ROOT` is the folder for the downloaded checkpoint and configuration file, and `EVAL_ROOT` saves the evaluation from each run.
+NB 2, `N_PART` is the number of the splits.
+The script will produce `N_PART` results.
         ```
-        sbatch scripts/faster_evaluation/slurm_eval_500_array.sh
+        sbatch scripts/faster_evaluation/slurm_eval_array.sh
         ```

-    2. Merge all the predictions and evaluate the result.
-Note that <the evaluation experiment dir> is the output of the evalution script.
+    3. Merge all the predictions and evaluate the result.
+Note that <the evaluation experiment dir> is the output of the evalution script (i.e. `EVAL_ROOT`).
 It is different from training log dir.
         ```
         PYTHONPATH=. python scripts/faster_evaluation/merge_results.py \
             --stats-dir <PATH to evaluation experiment dir>
         ```

 3. Making predictions for Ego4D challenge.
-This is similar to step 3, but we will use different script.
+This is similar to step 2, but we will use different script.
     1. Ensure that `vq_test_unannotated.json` is copied to `$VQ2D_ROOT`.
     2. Query all the test videos in parallel.
 To do so, pleas edit `slurm_test_500_array.sh` to specify the paths, then submit the job array to slurm.
         ```
-        sbatch scripts/faster_evaluation/slurm_test_500_array.sh
+        sbatch scripts/faster_evaluation/slurm_test_array.sh
         ```
     3. Merge all the predictions.
         ```